alunity/static-site-generator/readme.md

             - header.html
             - footer.html
             - feed_post.html
-                - Object which shows the html style for one post on feed.html
+                - component which shows the html style for one post on feed.html
         - posts
             - [your_posts].md
             - attachments